How To Navigate Dating With HIV | myHIVteam

 These sites can provide a supportive environment and opportunities to connect with others who share similar experiences.

-When online dating, make sure to follow the following safety tips:
+When using online dating services, make sure to follow these safety tips:

 • Avoid providing personal information, at least right away.